MSAdministrator/binocular/README.md

 ## Features

+Binocular is a Python package to extract IOCs from a string and look it up in a service using Docker sdk.

 - Checks wether or not Docker is installed, setup and running.
 - Builds and runs Docker containers for each service using Python.
 - Currently supported Docker containers are